jfrog/SwampUp2021/SU-113-Jfrog-Artifactory-Essentials/Lab5/README.md

-# Lab5 - Docker Package manager
+# Lab5 - Working with Artifactory as your docker registry

 ## Step1 - Fork the repository
 - Fork this repository - https://github.com/jfrog/SwampUp2021